amandeepmittal/amanhimself.dev/content/posts/prop-types-in-react-and-typescript.md

 export default App;
 ```

 Above code snippet will run fine, and there no errors or warnings yet.
-If you use VSCode, hover over the prop `color` in the `App` component.
+If you use VS Code, hover over the prop `color` in the `App` component.
 You will see the expected data type on the prop.

 ![s1](https://res.cloudinary.com/amanmittal/image/upload/v1624823701/s1_beblnm.png)